Information - everything you need to know about what's going on

 At Sung Eucharists, the choir normally sings a motet or anthem during the distribution of communion.

 The Choir also sings away occasionally, including singing services at Christchurch Cathedral in Oxford, Malvern Priory and Tewkesbury Abbey.
-In April 2015 the Choir visited Lichfield Cathedral to sing Choral Evensong and in 2016, we sang in Guildford Cathedral.
+In recent years the Choir has visited Lichfield and Guildford Cathedrals to sing Choral Evensong.
 The Choir also plays a large part in the service of Nine Lessons and Carols just before Christmas and now normally sings a small work about The Passion during Holy Week just before Easter.
+New members of all voices are always welcome.
+Please contact the Choirmaster for more information.

 The choir is also available for weddings, but booking well in advance is a must.